-For example, an “executive” is not afforded extra pay if he or she works over 40 hours in a single workweek (which would normally qualify for overtime compensation).
+For example, an “executive” is not entitled to extra pay for working over 40 hours in a single workweek (which would normally qualify for overtime compensation).

 - the employee can file a wage and hour lawsuit against the California employer, and